 Throat cancer is a devastating malignancy that accounts for 200,000 deaths per year worldwide.
-While that is just between two and five percent of all malignancies, it is still important to look at throat cancer symptoms and treatment.
+While that is just between two and five percent of all malignancies, it is still important to look at symptoms and treatment.

 In the United States alone, statistics show there are more than 12,000 new cases of throat cancer diagnosed every year.